Menu

 Nature names appeal to parents who love the outdoors and care about the green movement, of course.
 But they also interest namers looking for gender-neutral names for their babies or themselves, people who love unique modern names, and those who embrace the brave new world of word names.

-Here are hundreds of nature names for girls, ranked according to their current popularity on Nameberry.
+Here are hundreds of nature names for girls, ordered by their current popularity on Nameberry.

 RELATED: